Restoring the Ecosystem One Native Garden at a Time

 The County Open Space Trust Fund finances the installation of “pop-up” wildflower meadows on municipal land, resulting in the conversion of manicured lawn into a diverse native meadow.
+The funds might have also helped them to hire expert gardeners and landscapers.
+These professionals tend to have essential equipment like bush trimmers or lawn mowers (such as these Greenworks tools) that may have helped in renovating the lawn.
 The first pop-up meadow is in Ewing Township, with others in the planning.
 “Our goal is to increase pollinator habitat, reduce the environmental costs of maintaining lawns, and educate the public on the benefits of natural meadows,” says Hughes.

 The Park Commission is also helping to establish Schoolyard Sanctuaries, giving technical support to school districts seeking habitat restoration on school grounds.